Use an unlimited number of e-mail addresses - even without aliases

 - "Mail extensions" are not usable as sender addresses for answering.
 For doing so, you need to use an e-mail client (like Thunderbird).
 There you can use mail extensions (like aliases) as sender addresses.

-So, for instance, you can subscribe to your favoured newsletter with firstname.lastname@example.org and then create an IMAP folder "newslettername".
+So, for instance, you can subscribe to your favorite newsletter with firstname.lastname@example.org and then create an IMAP folder "newslettername".

 More advantages of mail extensions